-☑ - The time given for effluent limitations of this permit listed under Interim Effluent Limitation and Final Effluent Limitations were established in accordance with [10 CSR 20-7.031(10)].
-The facility has been given a schedule of compliance to meet final effluent limits for E. coli.
-The four year schedule of compliance allowed for this facility should provide adequate time to evaluate operations, obtain an engineering report, obtain a construction permit and implement upgrades required to meet effluent limits.
+✓ The time given for effluent limitations of this permit listed under Interim Effluent Limitation and Final Effluent Limitations were established in accordance with [10 CSR 20-7.031(10)].
+The facility has been given a schedule of compliance to meet final effluent limits for Ammonia.
+The one year schedule of compliance allowed for this facility should provide adequate time to evaluate operations and implement operational changes necessary to meet effluent limits.